Road & Travel Magazine

 2005 Buick Terraza

-The result is a vehicle that resembles a low-slung SUV but works on the inside like a comfortable van with room for all in the family.
+The result is a vehicle that resembles a low-slung SUV but works like a comfortable van with room for all in the family.
 Then it's outfitted with refined materials plus sound-deadening measures for quietness in terms of reducing noise, vibration and harshness.

 The engine propelling Terraza is GM's new 3500-series V6.